FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Well, I have a message for these protesters.

-When the tyrants of Tehran who hang gays from cranes and murder women for not covering their hair are praising, promoting, and funding you, you have officially become Iran's useful idiots.
+When the tyrants of Tehran, who hang gays from cranes and murder women for not covering their hair, are praising, promoting, and funding you, you have officially become Iran's useful idiots.

-Some of these protesters, that's amazing.
+Some of these protesters, and it's amazing, absolutely amazing.

 Some of these protesters hold up signs proclaiming gays for Gaza.